Auroshis/Mandaar3.0/README.md

 *Notice details of each notice on clicking on the respective notice

 Screenshots are attached for reference.
-Feel free to suggrest changes.
+Feel free to suggest changes.